Princykri/DiceRollingSimulator/README.md

 we can just click on a button and get our next number on dice.

 ## TechStack and modules💻
-python </br>
+Python </br>
 Tkinter:  Import to use Tkinter and make GUI applications.</br>
 Image, Imagetk:  Imported from PIL, i.e. Python Imaging Library.
 We use it to perform operations involving images in our UI.</br>
 Random:  Imported to generate random numbers.

 ## Steps 🕹️
 Step 1: Importing the required modules </br>